FAQ

 This is one of the most important decisions you will make before starting fieldwork, and there is no universally right answer.
 It depends on your schedule, your program, and how quickly you want to finish.

-Supervised fieldwork requires more total hours (2,000 for BCBA, 1,300 for BCaBA) but has a lower supervision percentage minimum (5%) and a lower monthly intensity requirement.
+Supervised fieldwork requires more total hours (2,000 for BCBA, 1,300 for BCaBA) but has a lower supervision percentage minimum (5%) and lighter pre-2027 contact requirements (4 supervisory contacts per month instead of 6).
 It is a better fit if you are balancing fieldwork with coursework or a part-time schedule.

 One thing people often overlook: concentrated fieldwork requires more supervision hours relative to your total, which means more coordination with your supervisor.
 Make sure your supervisor has the availability before committing to this track.